masonicboom/react-cardboard/README.md

 		node_modules/.bin/webpack-dev-server --content-base www/ --watch built/app.js
 		open http://localhost:8080/

-To access the dev server from your phone, you may need to specify your computer's IP address in a "--host" parameter to webpack-dev-server.
+To access the dev server from your phone, you may need to specify your computer's IP address in a `--host` parameter to `webpack-dev-server`.

 ### Static building (deployment)